Aro1914/AroTable/README.md

 The maximum number of decimal places for numbers stored in the AroTable is **3**, e.g. _1.234, 3.345, -23434.334, -0.646_.

 - Any value that exceeds this amount of decimal places would trigger an immediate approximation to 3 decimal places, e.g _12.3455345_ -> _12.346_.
-- The original form of the value would be discarded and the approximate value stored.
-In the earlier example, searching for _12.3455345_ would result in _false_ being returned, while a search for _12.346_ would return its location.
+- The original form of the value would be discarded and the newly approximated value stored.
+In the earlier example, searching for _12.3455345_ would result in _false_ being returned, rather a search for its approximated value to 3 decimal places _12.346_ would return its exact location.
 - In the event one attempts to insert values like _4.999999_ and _-12.999999_, they will both be rounded to _5_ and _-13_ respectively.

 ## Methods